 Step 3 Boot your Mac device like usual by pressing the power button again.
-This method could solve the problem if the issue is linked with any kind of default cable, drive, or peripheral.
+This method could solve the problem if the issue is linked to any kind of default cable, drive, or peripheral.

 Initiate PRAM and NVRAM Reset

 Your Mac’s NVRAM and PRAM help to store setting information related to display resolution, startup disk selection, recent kernel panic, sound volume, and time zone.
-Hence, resetting PRAM and NVRAM can be taken as a feasible way to fix Mac stuck on Apple logo when booting up.
+Hence, resetting PRAM and NVRAM can be taken as a feasible way to fix Mac stuck on the Apple logo when booting up.

 Step 1: Shut down your Mac by pressing and holding the Power button for a few seconds.